scrabbletank/farhome-rules/rulesdoc.md

 Attempt to commune with local nature spirits, gaining one as your guide.
 Make a spellcasting roll, adding 2 terrible dice to the roll, or 3 if casting this outside of a forest, plains, or swamp.
 On success you gain an spirit companion of your choosing.
 You may summon or dismiss the spirit for 5 AP.
 Each spirit has their own wounds, and if killed the spell ends.
 Spending a minute in concentration you may look through your spirit animals eyes, while doing so you gain the senses of the animal and lose your own.

-- Elk: While within 10 tiles you gain +3 proficiency to athletics challenges and your movespeed increases by 1.
+- Elk: While within 10 tiles you gain +3 proficiency to athletics challenges and your move speed increases by 1.
 - Rabbit: While on your person, gives you +1 proficiency to Dexterity saves and Acrobatics challenges.
 The rabbit cannot be targeted while on your person.
 - Bear: Your max wounds increase by 1.
 - Snake: +1 proficiency to Intelligence saves and you cannot be charmed.